dcycle/realistic_dummy_content/scripts/README.txt

 This directory contains scripts used to set up dev and testing environments with Docker.

+These scripts are meant for developers of realistic_dummy_content, not for users or site developers.

 Usage

  * Install a CoreOS instance (using Vagrant for example)